jimratliff/GenoMac-user/README.md

 Verified: SSH agent is working
 ```

-## Appendix: Determining the `defaults write` commands that correspond to desired changes in preferences
+## Appendix: Determining the `defaults write` commands that correspond to desired changes in settings
-The following addresses how to figure out what `defaults write` commands to add to the scripts in this repository (i.e., the ones reached via `make initial_prefs`) that correspond to changes in user-scoped preferences.
+The following addresses how to figure out what `defaults write` commands to add to the scripts in this repository (i.e., the ones reached via `make initial_prefs`) that correspond to changes in user-scoped settings.

 This repo contains a script that helps you figure out what `defaults write` commands to add to the scripts in this repository to achieve a desired change in user-scoped settings.